zfli/TED4015-Linear-temperature-changing/README.md

 This program is developed using Labview 2016.
 This program is developed by adding new functions to a Thorlabs TED4015 sample program.
-The drivers of the instrument and programing documents can be fand at http://www.thorlabs.com/software_pages/viewsoftwarepage.cfm?code=4000_Series
+The drivers of the instrument and programing documents can be found at http://www.thorlabs.com/software_pages/viewsoftwarepage.cfm?code=4000_Series